 Explore My City: Manhattan, New York with Guest Blogger Corey Cook

-Jumping across to the east coast of the United States Corey from fifi+hop introduces us to a city that I bet falls high on a lot of family travel bucket lists, and for good reason
+Today we’re headed to the east coast of the United States Corey from fifi+hop introduces us to a city that I bet falls high on a lot of family travel bucket lists, and for good reason

 When people think of New York City, kids are not the first thing that comes to mind.
 This busy metropolis conjures images of tall buildings, business suits, a buzzing nightlife, people on the move, a sophistication unto itself.
 Yet New York has become increasingly more child-friendly, with more attractions for families than ever before.